mtuntang/U.S.-Presidential-Trump-vs-Biden-Tweet-Classifer-/README.md

 # U.S. Presidential (Trump-vs-Biden) Tweet Classifer

 # Description
-This repo is from CPSC 340: Intro to Machine Learning.
-It is a model consisting of a number binary classifiers which, given a tweet vector, predict whether the tweet was authored by Donald Trump or Joe Biden.
+This is a model consisting of a number binary classifiers which, given a tweet vector, predict whether the tweet was authored by Donald Trump or Joe Biden.

 # Data